 Doug is a CPA and Vice President of Weeks' Funeral Homes.
 He is a graduate of Enumclaw High School, the University of Puget Sound, and the University of Washington.
 After a short time as a software engineer, he joined the family business in 1989 and became a CPA in 1993.
 Doug spent ten years as the treasurer of Encouragement Counseling Services, a non-profit, Christian counseling service in South King County.
 He also plays euphonium in the Gateway Concert Band.
 He and his wife, Rhonda and son, Owen, currently live in Enumclaw.

 Roxanne is the current Location Manager of Columbia Funeral Home.
-She started in the funeral service industry approximately 12 years ago and graduated from the Funeral Service Education Program at MHCC in 2013.
-She is a dual licensed Funeral Director & Embalmer in Washington state.
+She graduated from the Funeral Service Education Program at MHCC in 2013.
+Roxanne is a dual licensed Funeral Director & Embalmer in Washington state.
 Roxanne's approach to funeral service nurtures an attitude of understanding and patience to help guide families through every step of the process.

 Outside of work Roxanne enjoys spending time with her husband and pets.
 Her hobbies include arts and crafts, pistol shooting, listening to music and going to live concerts.